Shwet62/Delta-demo1/README.md

 # Delta-demo1
-This is Demo for Git and Github
+This is Demo for Git and Github.